pdav/casan/arduino/libraries/sos/readme.md

 * complete the Retransmit class
 	* check if the main loop is complete
-* complete the Rmanager class
-	* add the return of the .well-known/ (list all resources)
 * complete the Sos class
 	* do the code in other SOS states (Running & so)

 * do tests on
-	* receiving hello message (with sendtest)
-	* answer to hello message (with sendtest)

-	* listing all resources that we record
 	* timers in the retransmit class
 	* recording packet to retransmit
 	* switch between different states